Decompositional equivalence: A fundamental symmetry underlying quantum theory: Decompositional equivalence and Landauer's principle together imply quantum theory

 With the characterization of $| \mathbf{B_{O}} \mathnormal{(t_{\mathbf{O}})} \rangle$ given by Eq.
-3, it is clear that the postulated $\mathcal{H}_{\mathbf{B_{O}}}$ is a (finite dimensional) Hilbert space, that $| 0 \rangle$ and $| 1 \rangle$ are basis vectors, and that $E_{0}$ and $E_{1}$ are von Neumann projections.
+5, it is clear that the postulated $\mathcal{H}_{\mathbf{B_{O}}}$ is a finite dimensional and hence separable Hilbert space, that the observationally-distinguishable states $| 0 \rangle$ and $| 1 \rangle$ are basis vectors, and that $\hat{E}_{0}$ and $\hat{E}_{1}$ are von Neumann projections.
 The generalization from two basis vectors to any finite number is, moreover, straightforward.
-As any physically-implemented measurement device has finite resolution - infinite resolution would, by Landauer's Principle, entail infinite free-energy consumption - infinite-dimensional Hilbert spaces are, as previously pointed out by Fuchs \cite{fuchs:10}, merely a convenience for performing calculations.
+As any physically-implemented measurement device has finite resolution -- infinite resolution would violate Landauer's Principle -- infinite-dimensional Hilbert spaces are, as previously pointed out by Fuchs (2010), merely a convenience for performing calculations.

-It remains now only to establish that the time-propagator $U_{\mathbf{B_{O}}}$ associated with $H_{\mathbf{B_{O}}}$ is unitary, from which the Schr\"odinger equation follows.
-The propagator $U_{\mathbf{B_{O}}}$, however, is just the function:

-for any $N \geq 0$.
-Combining Eq.
-2 and 3 to replace states by the operators that produce them, we have: